CodeDead/UpdateManager/README.md

 bool updateAvailable = update.UpdateAvailable(Assembly.GetExecutingAssembly().GetName().Version);
 ```

-## Update types
+## PlatformUpdates
+*Update* objects can be retrieved for multiple platforms.
+The *PlatformUpdates* object is the root object that should be retrieved from a remote location.

-Updates can be stored and parsed in two different formats: *JSON* or *XML*.
+A *PlatformUpdates* object can be stored and parsed in two different formats: *JSON* or *XML*.
 By default, the *DataType* property will be set to *Json*.
 You can change the *DataType* property by setting the appropriate property on the *UpdateManager* object:
 ```C#
 // Initialize a new UpdateManager object
 UpdateManager updateManager = new UpdateManager();